 After our original plan to move to Canada for a year to live and work fell through, we came up with an alternative Canada plan.

-We would travel through Canada over a three to six month period instead.
-Both of us could easily get six month visitor visas and we planned to travel until we ran out of money.
+We would travel through Canada over a three to six-month period instead.
+Both of us could easily get six-month visitor visas and we planned to travel until we ran out of money.

 The problem was that we didn’t have much money to begin with.

-We realised that we would have to do this Canada trip on a drastically reduced budget to what we were used to spending, even as backpackers.
+We realized that we would have to do this Canada trip on a drastically reduced budget to what we were used to spending, even as backpackers.
 It would be a commitment but we were prepared to make it work.

 If we didn’t travel on a tight budget then we would only be able to afford to stay for around a month which just didn’t cut it for me.

 I love Canada.
 Ever since I first visited in 2009 it has been like a siren song to me, constantly luring me back.
 I could tell you all of the reasons that I love it so much (beautiful scenery, friendly people, exciting cities, amazing wildlife) but it is more than that.
-It is that undefinable quality that you can’t quite put your finger on.
-It feels like home to me.
-I feel a strong sense of belonging there.

 So one month back there after three years away just wasn’t going to be good enough.